 Before we get into specifics, we need to understand the various forms of digital courts.

 - The first is the kind that still makes us move uncomfortably in our chairs – courts with AI (artificial intelligence) based judges.
 In those courts, all the litigation process – from evidence exchange to closing argument – is aimed to be operated through an app.

 - The second kind is what we witness more and more during Covid-19 – regular court debates which are operated through video conference apps such as Zoom or Slack.
 The judges are the same ones we know from the actual physical courthouse.

 Originally, there was a wide-range discussion about the digitalization of court proceedings, but not necessarily about the hearing itself.

-E-discovery (electronic exchange of information alongside a civil dispute resolution case) for example, was one of the initial legal tech ideas in order to make the process more time effective and efficient.
+E-discovery (electronic exchange of information alongside a civil dispute resolution case) was one of the initial legal tech ideas to make the process more time effective and efficient.

 Covid-19 and its implications forced us to take one step forward – and focus on virtual courtrooms.
-Among the countries who adopted digital courts during the lockdown we witness the UK, Brazil, India, Singapore and many more.
+Among the countries that adopted digital courts during the lockdown, we witnessed the UK, Brazil, India, Singapore, and many more.

 Even the Supreme Court of the United States had conducted phone hearings recently, and the European Court of Justice allowed those who cannot make it to the court – to join online and present their argument – which is something that was never allowed before.

 In Israel a lawsuit was recently filed, asking to establish digital courts in order to give those who are in quarantine their right to face a judge if needed.
 An emphasis for the magnitude of this trend can be seen in an article recently posted on “Michigan Lawyers Weekly” which mentioned that courts in Michigan State in the US have exceeded 500,000 hours (!) of Zoom hearings.

 The benefits to the establishment of virtual courtrooms